About CAK3

 Monthly Breakfast

-A pancake, ham, and egg breakfast is served on the second Sunday each month at Mary's Place, by the three flag poles.
-This is a popular event and every month, many come out to attend, often using the breakfast as a destination for an early Sunday morning flight.
+A pancake, ham, and egg breakfast is served on the second Sunday each month at Mary's Place, located by the three flag poles.
+This is a popular event where many come out to attend, often using the breakfast as a destination for an early Sunday morning flight.

 COVID-19 Alert

-Everybody visiting Delta Heritage Airpark is encouraged to adhere to public health guidelines as described on the Government of B.C. website.
+Everybody visiting Delta Heritage Airpark is asked to adhere to current public health orders as published on the Government of B.C. website.

 History